-- 236. Nick Lyon, the director of the MDHHS, received materials on or about January 28, 2015 from a departmental epidemiologist showing an outbreak of Legionnaires' disease in Genesee County in 2014. - 237.
-On January 27, 2015, Flint was placed on notice that the Genesee County Health Department ("GCHD") believed there was an association between the spike in Legionnaires' disease reports and the onset of the use of Flint River water.
-Again, Defendants did nothing about the impending health catastrophe. - 238.
-By January 29, 2015, State officials understood that the public health crisis was caused by the corrosion of the entire infrastructure of the Flint water system.
-Yet no action was taken to warn the public of the health crisis or to correct the harm caused by the State's decision to switch from DWSD water to Flint River water. - 239.
-On January 29, 2015, Sue McCormick, the Director of DWSD, offered Ambrose an opportunity to purchase DWSD water at attractive rates.
-DSWD's proposal included waiving the re-connection fee.
-This offer was rejected by Ambrose. - 240.
-In January 2015, a Flint home owner, LeeAnn Walters, called the EPA regarding water issues that she was experiencing at her Flint home.
-She informed the EPA that she and her family members were becoming physically ill from exposure to the Flint River water coming from her tap.
+- 157. On January 27, 2015, Flint was placed on notice that the Genesee County Health Department ("GCHD") believed there was an association between the spike in Legionella disease reports and the onset of the use of Flint River water.
+Again, Defendants did nothing about the impending health catastrophe.12 - 158.
+Nick Lyon, the director of the MDHHS, received materials on or about January 28, 2015 from a departmental epidemiologist showing an outbreak of Legionnaires' disease in Genesee County in 2014. - 159.
+On January 29, 2015, State officials recognized that the public health crisis was caused by the corrosion of the entire infrastructure of the Flint water system.
+No action was taken to warn the public of the health crisis or to correct the harm caused by the State's decision to switch from DWSD water to Flint River water.
+13